Animal Nutrition Center

 Awards: 2011 Sustainability and the Built Environment

-Green concepts include high efficiency mechanical systems, low voc coatings, local and recycled materials specification, decreased storm water runoff and installation of the largest “green” roof at the Zoo.
-The building houses offices, prep space, cooler/freezer and dry storage, with educational facilities in the lower level.
+The first LEED-certified facility constructed at the Zoo, green concepts included high efficiency mechanical systems, low VOC coatings, local and recycled materials specification, decreased storm water runoff, and installation of the largest green roof at the Zoo.
+With educational facilities in the lower level, the building also houses offices, prep space, cooler/freezer, and dry storage.